-In FY 2012, the Office of Highway Safety will continue to support its enforcement based campaigns with a combination of paid and earned media.
-NHTSA strongly believes in the importance of combining intense enforcement with high visibility public awareness as the most effective way to positively impact an SHSO's priority areas as well as effect behavior change.
+In FY 2013, the Office of Highway Safety will continue to support its enforcement based campaigns with a combination of paid and earned media.
+NHTSA strongly believes in the importance of combining intense enforcement with high visibility public awareness as the most effective way to positively impact on SHSO's priority areas as well as affect behavior change.